10 reasons why your credit card application has been declined

 How long should I wait to apply for a credit card after being denied?

-It’s generally considered best to wait three to six months before reapplying.
-But the important thing is to try to improve your creditworthiness before applying again.
-For example, make sure you register on the electoral roll, reduce any outstanding debts and manage your accounts well.
+The important thing is to try to improve your creditworthiness before applying again.
+For example, make sure you register on the electoral roll, reduce any outstanding debts and make all your repayments on time.